amethyst/amethyst-starter-2d/README.md

 - `src/main.rs`
   Creates the render graph, adds the required bundles, builds the game data with our own state and finally, starts the game's main event loop.

-- `src/render.rs`
-  Configures the RenderGraph, which defines draw passes, color formats and so on.

 - `src/state.rs`
   Implements the main game state.
 In the `on_start` hook, the camera is initialized, and the sprites that will be drawn are loaded and their entities created.
    In the `handle_event` hook, we print any keys that were pressed and close the window if the user presses escape or the OS requests that we quit.